Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - tetrasticks.md

 Consider a 5x5 gameboard.
 The tetrasticks need to cover all the cell edges.
 These edges include a 6x5 matrix of horizontal edges and a 5x6 matrix of vertical edges.
 Just as I suggested in [Picture Puzzle](picture-puzzle), it appears separate data structures might be necessary to organize the horizontal edges and the vertical edges.

 Tetrasticks is an edge-based puzzle while Polyominoes is a cell-based puzzle.
-Convertint tetrasticks to cell-based requires a finer level of detail and to capture more detail requires a larger 2-dimensional array.
+Converting tetrasticks to cell-based requires a finer level of detail and to capture more detail requires a larger 2-dimensional array.
 To illustrate this concept, first consider the following 5x5 grid that needs to be covered with tetrasticks.

 <BR><BR>
 ![Tetrasticks Grid](Tetrasticks1-Grid.png)